 - No federal income tax on related business income

-- Contributions to your club are tax deductible for the donor — MEMBERSHIP DUES are NOT tax deductible.
+- Contributions to your club are tax deductible for the donor — MEMBERSHIP DUES and entry fees are NOT tax deductible.

 - Non-reimbursed expenses incurred by your board of trustees are deductible on their personal income tax returns.